 Giant Galapagos Tortoise

-The Galapagos tortoise (Chelonoidis nigra), also known as the giant tortoise, is the longest living vertebrate.
-At present, giant tortoise only exists on two remote archipelagos - one in Aldabra about 435 miles east of Tanzania and the other in West Ecuador.
-The Galapagos tortoise is the slowest reptile, moving as slow as 0.23 miles per hour on land and only slightly faster in water.
-The giant tortoises have a heavy body with a weight of up to 770 pounds causing the animal to move at a much slower pace.
-The heavy shells together with the animal's thick legs also play a significant role in the giant's tortoise's slow movement.
+The Galapagos tortoise (Chelonoidis nigra), also known as the giant tortoise, is the longest living vertebrate in the world.
+At present, the giant galapagos tortoise only exists on two remote archipelagos - one in Aldabra about 435 miles east of Tanzania and the other in West Ecuador.
+The Galapagos tortoise is the world's slowest reptile, moving as slow as 0.23 miles per hour on land and only slightly faster in water.
+The giant tortoises have a heavy body with a weight of up to 770 pounds which hinders the tortoise's ability to move swiftly.